Skip to content

 Chances are, your neck is craned forward as you read the words on the screen.

 The truth is: Most of us don’t maintain good posture throughout the day.
 This happens when we look at electronic devices, slump at a work desk, or even walk without purposeful good posture.
-All of this can lead to those traps feeling on fire–and not in a good way!
+All of this can lead to needing trap stretches as a result of trap pain.

 Stress